 Past episodes of THE WILD:

 - Let the bear make the first move, and other tips to stay safe in the wild

 - Living in a freezing hole, watching for tigers that may never come

 - The first time I caught a grizzly bear

 - Neighbor calls a biologist: ‘There’s a cougar in my backyard.’
 And he says...

-The Wild is a production of KUOW in Seattle in partnership with Chris Morgan Wildlife.
+THE WILD is a production of KUOW in Seattle in partnership with with Chris Morgan and The UPROAR fund.
 It is produced by Matt Martin and edited by Jim Gates.
+It is hosted, produced and written by Chris Morgan.
 Fact checking by Apryle Craig.
 Our theme music is by Michael Parker.
 Additional music by Denis Stelmakh & Icelandic Elephants, Les Hayden and Lee Rosevere.
 Produced for the web by Kara McDermott.
 Special thanks to Umberto Esposito for his help with this episode.